rucskajj/athenaPy/README.md

 # athenaPy

-routines for reading in and analyzign data from the [Athena (C-Version)](https://github.com/PrincetonUniversity/Athena-Cversion) hyrdodynamics simulation program.
+Routines for reading in data from the [Athena (C-Version)](https://github.com/PrincetonUniversity/Athena-Cversion) hydrodynamics simulation program.

 ### Please see the [Documentation](https://github.com/rucskajj/athenaPy/wiki).